bikisaikia/ardue/FAQs.md

 **Q: I have edited or created some blocks and followed the instructions to include them into Ardublockly, but I cannot see any changes.**

 **A:** This could happen if your browser, or the Ardublockly desktop application, is using the old cached files.
 If you are using a web browser make sure you delete your cache and/or do a hard refresh, if using the desktop application you can achieve this by deleting the folder `appdata`, located inside the `arduexec` folder.

+***

+**Q: I've got an error message saying "Error: Closure not found".**

+**A:** This could happen if you are trying to run or build the uncompressed version of Blockly and the `closure-library` folder hasn't been populated correctly.
+Make sure you have initialised all git submodules as indicated in the "Download the Source Code" section from the [Building Ardublockly](Building-Ardublockly#download-the-source-code) document.